AT&T Buyer's Guide: Everything you need to know

 Right now, AT&T is pushing a couple great deals for unlimited data plans.

-AT&T's Unlimited Plus plan is jam-packed with awesome features for heavy mobile users and fans of HBO.
+AT&T's Unlimited choice plan is jam-packed with awesome features for heavy mobile users and fans of HBO.
 You get 22GB of high speed data before AT&T may slow your speeds and 10GB of mobile hotspot per line per month.
-Stream high definition video on the go with unlimited domestic talk and text including Canada and Mexico all for just $90 a month for one line, or $145 for two.

-AT&T is also offering a free Galaxy S8 when you buy a Galaxy S8 using the AT&T Next upgrade program.
-There are some limitations, but it's a pretty good deal if you and another person on the same account plan to upgrade every year and a half.
+You can get four lines for just $160 a month (that's $40 a month per line) which is a great option for families.

+AT&T is also offering Direct TV for just $25 a month for 24 months with an AT&T Unlimited Plus wireless plan.
+We're all for cutting cable, and technically Direct TV isn't cable so if you're looking for a deal on a TV package this might be right for you!

+The ZTE Axon M is available exclusively through AT&T. It's a pretty unique device with double the screen!
+To promote this new device, AT&T is offering a $100 Visa Reward Card when you buy a ZTE Axon M. The phone itself is $725 if you're into the concept here.

 How to cancel AT&T